 Remember, your entire yoga practice is just that – practice.
 A handstand is not a posture that will happen overnight.
 This asana takes courage and perseverance to master.
 Be gentle with yourself as you overcome each hurdle along the journey.

 One way to speed up the learning curve here is attend one of the many trainings that include developing this technique as one of their focus.
-To review the best programs running this year and next, check out the list here.

 And then don’t forget to practice, practice, practice….and don’t be too afraid to fall.
 It is through falling, after all, that we learn to rise.